 Tenancies should be re-issued at the end of the term unless there is a change of circumstance within the household.
-For example, a change the household composition that results in the property being under-occupied, etc.
+For example, a change in financial circumstances, household composition, etc.

 4 Circumstances in which Specific Tenancies will be Granted